Elanco Animal Health Incorporated (ELAN) Stock: Navigating the Market Volatility

-The stock of Elanco Animal Health Incorporated (ELAN) has seen a 14.46% increase in the past week, with a 19.88% gain in the past month, and a 11.51% flourish in the past quarter.
-The volatility ratio for the week is 5.50%, and the volatility levels for the past 30 days are at 4.48% for ELAN.
-The simple moving average for the last 20 days is 15.63% for ELAN stock, with a simple moving average of -10.59% for the last 200 days.
+The stock of Elanco Animal Health Incorporated (ELAN) has seen a -3.82% decrease in the past week, with a 13.92% gain in the past month, and a 11.72% flourish in the past quarter.
+The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are at 4.31% for ELAN.
+The simple moving average for the last 20 days is 6.04% for ELAN stock, with a simple moving average of -14.58% for the last 200 days.

 Is It Worth Investing in Elanco Animal Health Incorporated (NYSE: ELAN) Right Now?

-while the 36-month beta value is 0.99.Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 1 as “sell.”
+while the 36-month beta value is 0.97.Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.